atoptima/Coluna.jl/docs/src/api/benders.md

 ```
 See ...

-These functions are independant of any other submodule of Coluna.
+These functions are independent of any other submodule of Coluna.
 You can use them to implement your own Benders cut generation algorithm.

 ## Reformulation